Quantori-Academy/dz-team/packages/be/README.md

 1. Create `.env` file.
 Take the contents of `.env.example` and paste it into `.env`
 2. Build the DB image with `yarn db:build` in the `be` package
 3. Run the DB via `yarn dev:db` in the `be` package (this will build and run the db docker container, run migrations, start up the server and prisma studio - a GUI for the database).
 Alternatively, you can run `yarn db` and `yarn dev` separately, without prisma studio.
 4. Database runs in a docker container in detached mode (in the background).
-Remember to stop the container when you are done with `docker-compose down` or with a GUI of your choice (Docker Desktop, Docker VSCode extension, etc.)
+Remember to stop the container when you are done with `yarn db:stop`, `docker-compose down` or with a GUI of your choice (Docker Desktop, Docker VSCode extension, etc.)

 ### View DB
 When the database and Prisma Studio are running (via `yarn dev:db` or `yarn db` and `yarn studio`), open a browser and navigate to `http://localhost:5555/` to view the database.
 You can interact with the database directly from Prisma Studio GUI.